Size-asymmetric competition: Implication for plant communities

 Various ecological processes and patterns have been shown to be affected by the degree of size asymmetry—e.g., succession, biomass distribution, grazing response, population growth, ecosystem functioning, coexistence and species richness.
 A large body of evidence shows that species loss following nutrient enrichment (eutrophication) is related to light competition.
 However, there is still a debate whether this phenomenon is related to the size asymmetry of light competition or to other factors.

 Contrasting assumptions about size asymmetry characterise the two leading and competing theories in plant ecology, the R* theory and the CSR theory.
-The R* theory assumes that competition is size-symmetric and therefore predicts that competitive ability in nature results from the ability to withstand low level of resources (known as the R* rule).
+The R* theory assumes that competition is size-symmetric and therefore predicts that competitive ability in nature results from the ability to withstand low levels of resources (known as the R* rule).
 In contrast the CSR theory assumes that competition is size-asymmetric and therefore predicts that competitive ability in nature results from the ability to grow fast and attain a large size.

 Size-asymmetric competition affects also several evolutionary processes in relation to trait selection.
 Evolution of plant height is highly affected by asymmetric light competition.
 Theory predicts that only under asymmetric light competition, plants will grow upward and invest in wood production at the expense of investment in leaves, or in reproductive organs (flowers and fruits).
 Consistent with this, there is evidence that plant height increases as water availability increases, presumably due to increase in the relative importance of size-asymmetric competition for light.
-Similarly, investment in the size of seeds at the expense of their number may be more effective under size-asymmetric resource competition, since larger seeds tend to produce larger seedlings that are better competitors.
+Similarly, investment in the size of seeds at the expense of their number may be more effective undersize-asymmetric resource competition, since larger seeds tend to produce larger seedlings that are better competitors.

 Size-asymmetric competition can be exploited in managing plant communities, such as the suppression of weed in crop fields.
-Weeds are a greater problem for farmer in dry than in moist environments, in large part because crops can suppress weeds much more effectively under size-asymmetric competition for light than under more size-symmetric competition below ground.
+Weeds are a greater problem for farmer in dry than in moist environments, in large part because crops can suppress weeds much more effectively undersize-asymmetric competition for light than under more size-symmetric competition below ground.